Missile Command 3D: Development

 Missile Command became part of a series of arcade game revivals from Atari, a strategy initiated by producer John Skruch after the release of Tempest 2000.
 The game was programmed by Martin Brownlow, who had previously written the VR arcade games Buggy Ball and Virtuality Boxing.
 Brownlow also acted as co-designer of the "Virtual" mode alongside James Tripp, as well as artists Mark Brown and Scot Jones.
 Robert Powers of Atari was responsible for designing the "3D" mode, while the soundtrack was composed by Dale Robins.

 Despite his initial skepticism towards adapting Missile Command into virtual reality, Brownlow eventually agreed to take part in the project.
 According to Brownlow, the 3D mode was written in two weeks, but he did not receive support for the Original mode from Atari, which instead provided him with a design document for the Microsoft Arcade iteration of Missile Command for reference.
 Atari demanded that he implement texture mapping even though Brownlow explained that texture-mapped polygons would cause performance issues.
 Near the end of the project, Skruch wanted a type of missile similar to a MIRV that would target the player's bases and said to call it "SWIRV", but the name was changed by Brownlow to "Unknown".
-Brownlow found it difficult to develop for the Jaguar hardware due to its limited GPU memory, as well as a bug in the blitter processor.
-Production of the game took six months and development was completed by December 11, 1995.
+Brownlow found it difficult to develop for the Jaguar hardware due to its limited GPU memory, as well as a bug in the Blitter processor.
+Production of the game took six months, and development was complete by December 11, 1995.

 Release

 The game was first showcased at E3 1995 under the name Missile Command 2000, intended for release with the Jaguar VR peripheral in Christmas 1995.
-It made appearances between 1995 and 1996 at Atari Corporation during "Fun 'n' Games Day", an event to showcase upcoming Atari Jaguar games to journalists.
+It made appearances at Atari during "Fun 'n' Games Day", an event to showcase upcoming Atari Jaguar games to journalists.
 The game was released under its final name, Missile Command 3D, in North America on December 12, 1995, followed by Europe the same month.
 After the game's release, the Jaguar VR headset was cancelled.
 A PC port was to be published by Atari Interactive, but it was never released due to the division's closure in 1996.
 In 2022, Missile Command 3D was re-released for the first time as part of the Atari 50 compilation, porting the game to Nintendo Switch, PlayStation 4, Xbox One, and Windows PCs.